anima-wg/brski-cloud/anima-brski-cloud.md

 The pledge MUST restart its bootstrapping process by sending a new voucher request message (with a fresh nonce) using the location provided in the HTTP redirect.

-The pledge SHOULD attempt to validate the identity of the Cloud Registrar specified in the 307 response using its Implicit Trust Anchor Database.
+The pledge SHOULD attempt to validate the identity of the Cloud VAR Registrar specified in the 307 response using its Implicit Trust Anchor Database.
-If validation of this identity succeeds using the Implicit Trust Anchor Database, then the pledge MAY accept a subsequent 307 response from this Cloud Registrar.
+If validation of this identity succeeds using the Implicit Trust Anchor Database, then the pledge MAY accept a subsequent 307 response from this Cloud VAR Registrar.

 The pledge MAY continue to follow a number of 307 redirects provided that each 307 redirect target Registrar identity is validated using the Implicit Trust Anchor Database.

-However, if validation of a 307 redirect target Registrar identity using the Implicit Trust Anchor Database fails, then the pledge MUST NOT accept any further 307 responses from the Registrar, MUST establish a Provisional TLS connection with the Registrar, and MUST validate the identity of the Registrar using standard BRSKI mechanisms.
+However, if validation of a 307 redirect target Registrar identity using the Implicit Trust Anchor Database fails, then the pledge MUST NOT accept any further 307 responses from the Registrar.
+At this point, the TLS connection that has been established is considered a Provisional TLS, as per {{BRSKI, Section 5.1}}.
+The Pledge then (re)sends a voucher-request on this connection.
+This connection is validated using the pinned data from the voucher, which is the standard BRSKI mechanism.

 The pledge MUST process any error messages as defined in {{BRSKI}}, and in case of error MUST restart the process from its provisioned Cloud Registrar.
 The exception is that a 401 Unauthorized code SHOULD cause the pledge to retry a number of times over a period of a few hours.